rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

 ### Cracking the SAM Hashes

 Once you've extracted the SAM database, you’ll typically need to crack the NTLM or LM hashes to recover the plain-text passwords.
-This can be done using tools like:

-- **Hashcat**: For GPU-accelerated password cracking.
-- **John the Ripper**: A versatile and powerful password-cracking tool.

-### Security Implications

-- **Encryption**: Modern versions of Windows (starting with Vista) encrypt the SAM database using strong encryption mechanisms, making extraction more challenging.
-- **Permissions**: Direct access to the SAM and SYSTEM files is restricted to users with administrative privileges.
-- **Auditing**: Extraction attempts might trigger security logs and alerts on systems with proper monitoring in place.

-Creating a shadow copy of the SAM file in Windows allows you to obtain a backup of the file without the need for specialized tools or booting into an alternate OS.
-Here’s a step-by-step guide on how to create a shadow copy of the SAM file and then copy it for offline analysis.
+## Shadow Copy
 ### Step 1: Open an Elevated Command Prompt

 You’ll need administrative privileges to create a shadow copy.
 Open a Command Prompt with elevated privileges: